 The American Academy in Berlin was founded in 1994 at the initiative of Richard Holbrooke, then the American ambassador to Germany.
-Independent, nonpartistan, and privately funded, the American Academy in Berlin is committed to maintaining the long-term intellectual, cultural and political ties between the United States and Germany.
+Independent, nonpartisan, and privately funded, the American Academy in Berlin is committed to sustaining and enhancing the long-term intellectual, cultural, and political ties between the United States and Germany.
 It does so in three ways.

-Each year, the Academy awards two dozen Berlin Prize fellowships for a semester each to outstanding scholars, writers, and artists from the United States.
-Fellows who come from the humanities, social sciences, and arts pursue independent projects in a residential community at the lakeside Villa Arnhold, in Wannsee.
-The Academy’s fellows share their work with German colleagues and with Berlin audiences at the Academy’s public lectures, film screenings, concerts, and other events.
+Each year, the Academy awards two-dozen semester-long Berlin Prize fellowships to outstanding scholars, writers, and artists from the United States.
+Fellows, who come from the humanities, social sciences, public policy, and the arts, pursue independent projects in a residential community at the Hans Arnhold Center, a historic villa on Lake Wannsee.
+They share their work with German colleagues and audiences at lectures, readings, discussions, concerts, and film screenings, which form the core of the Academy’s rich program of public events.

-In addition, the Academy fosters greater understanding and dialogue on current issues by hosting Distinguished Visitors—leading Americans from the areas of public policy, law, finance, and the arts—to engage with the German public and German counterparts during short visits of a few days to two weeks.
+In addition, the Academy fosters greater understanding and dialogue on current issues by hosting Distinguished Visitors—thought-leaders from the United States in public policy, law, business, finance, journalism, the humanities, and the arts.
+During their visits of a few days to a few weeks, they engage with the public and their professional counterparts in Berlin and throughout Germany.

 Since the Academy opened its doors, in 1998, it has built up an extensive and enduring network in the academic, cultural, political, and corporate communities of the United States and Germany.
 Its cross-cultural, interdisciplinary environment and creative programming have made the Academy a highly regarded center in Germany and beyond, leading the German newsweekly Der Spiegel to describe the American Academy in Berlin as “the world’s most important center for American intellectual life outside the United States.”